Introduction

 State-Specific Laws and Provisions

 Every state in the U.S. might have different extra rules about hospice care.
-Think of these like local rules at a community pool—they're there along with the big rules everyone follows.
-These state rules can discuss things like who can start hospice care, what services they must provide, and how to ensure the care is of good quality.
+Think of these like local rules at a community pool—they’re there, along with the big rules everyone follows.
+These state rules can discuss who can start hospice care, what services they must provide, and how to ensure the care is of good quality.

 Remember, these laws are made to help you and your loved one feel safe and cared for during a tough time.
 They’re like a big umbrella, keeping you dry in the rain.
 If you ever feel confused or need more help, there are people called patient advocates who can help you understand these rules better.